 Caitlin Moran is one of Britain’s most influential columnists, interviewers and critics and an award-winning author.
 She is well known and loved for her feminist activism and humorous exploration of what it means to be a woman in the modern world.

-Caitlin has notably used her platform to draw attention to the prevalence of online abuse.
-She organised an online protest to boycott Twitter for 24 hours, partly in response to a slew of death threats sent to the campaigner Caroline Criado-Perez.
-This led to Caitlin's Twitter feed becoming a controversial addition to the list of English A-Level set texts.
+As well as writing books and columns, Caitlin has used her platform to draw attention to the prevalence of online abuse.
+She organised a boycott Twitter, partly in response to a slew of death threats sent to the campaigner Caroline Criado-Perez.
+This led to Caitlin's own Twitter feed becoming a controversial addition to the list of English A-Level set texts.
+Amongst many awards, Caitlin has received several Columnist of the Year awards, as well as Interviewer and Critic of the Year.